yang3kc/llm_for_css/README.md

 client = OpenAI(api_key="<your OpenAI API key>")
 ```

-Instead, consider adding the API key as an environment variable called `OPENAI_API_KEY`, which can be achieved with the following shall command:
+Instead, consider adding the API key as an environment variable called `OPENAI_API_KEY`, which can be achieved with the following shell command:

 ```bash
 export OPENAI_API_KEY="<your OpenAI API key>"